mosecorg/mosec/README.md

   - `mosec_service_throughput` shows the service throughput.
 - Stop the service with `SIGINT` or `SIGTERM` since it has the graceful shutdown logic.

+## Adopters

+Here are some of the companies and individual users that are using Mosec:

+- [MOSS](https://txsun1997.github.io/blogs/moss.html): An open sourced conversational language model like ChatGPT.
+- [TensorChord](https://tensorchord.ai/): A platform for building and deploying AI models.

 ## Contributing

 We welcome any kind of contribution.
 Please give us feedback by [raising issues](https://github.com/mosecorg/mosec/issues/new/choose) or discussing on [Discord](https://discord.gg/Jq5vxuH69W).
 You could also directly [contribute](https://mosecorg.github.io/mosec/contributing) your code and pull request!